bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/webdev-tools.md

 ### 45. Stack Overflow

-Okay, so this isn’t technically a tool.
-However, it’s not hyperbole on the [Stack Overflow](https://stackoverflow.com/) website when it says, “every developer has a tab open to Stack Overflow”.
+Okay, so this isn't technically a tool.
+However, it's not hyperbole on the [Stack Overflow](https://stackoverflow.com/) website when it says, “every developer has a tab open to Stack Overflow”.
 Ask around—they do.
-It’s the most popular and comprehensive web development community on the internet.
+It's the most popular and comprehensive web development community on the internet.

 Stack Overflow is a public platform that aims to build the single most definitive collection of coding questions and answers.
 Developers, system admins and data scientists of every shape and size rely on it for accurate information to difficult technical challenges.

-We’re talking the real nitty gritty.
+We're talking the real nitty gritty.
 If you want to know why InvokeAsync shows an an error in a Blazor component, how to undo the most recent local commits in Git, or why HTML thinks the tag “chucknorris” is a colour, this is the place for you.

-While it’s undoubtedly a gold mine of useful resources, it’s important to note that the community can be a bit toxic when it comes to welcoming new web developers.
+While it's undoubtedly a gold mine of useful resources, it's important to note that the community can be a bit toxic when it comes to welcoming new web developers.
 Stack Overflow mods are aware of this (and have added new guidelines in response) but do be wary—and look for existing answers before asking a query of your own.

 **💡Pro Tip:** More broadly it would be remiss not to mention your other best friend: Google!
-Not even the most seasoned web developer knows how to fix everything and you can almost guarantee that you’ll find someone out there who’s had the same problem as you at some point.
+Not even the most seasoned web developer knows how to fix everything and you can almost guarantee that you'll find someone out there who's had the same problem as you at some point.

 ### 46. Squoosh Image Optimiser&#xA;

 Assets.
 Content.
 Media.
 Even the simplest web design project will need basic images and icons.
 Image optimisation apps allow you to compress image file sizes without affecting quality, which means your sites will stay as fast and responsive as possible.

-Now, there’s no shortage of great image optimisation apps but we love [Squoosh](https://squoosh.app/).
-It’s a no-frills experience that does exactly what you need it to.
+Now, there's no shortage of great image optimisation apps but we love [Squoosh](https://squoosh.app/).
+It's a no-frills experience that does exactly what you need it to.
 Just drag and drop your image into the editor and Squoosh does its thing.

-You aren’t limited to compression either.
+You aren't limited to compression either.
 With the simple interface you can resize, compress or change the image format.
 The changes are almost instant and the finished product can be downloaded with a click.

 One drawback is that you can only work with one image at a time.
-So, if you’re working on a large project requiring lots of images, [ShortPixel](https://shortpixel.com/) may better suit your needs.
+So, if you're working on a large project requiring lots of images, [ShortPixel](https://shortpixel.com/) may better suit your needs.

 ### 47. ColorPick Eyedropper Chrome Extension